 The Transformative Leadership for Change | Staff

-Neha Mahajan (she,her) is the daughter of South Asian Punjabi immigrants and brings nearly 20 years of experience fighting for social justice.
+Neha Mahajan is the daughter of South Asian Punjabi immigrants and brings nearly 20 years of experience fighting for social justice.
 As a young activist, she developed political consciousness in movements such as immigrant justice, youth organizing, ending violence against women of color, and dismantling the prison industrial complex.

 Over the last 14 years, Neha has led multiple philanthropic and community organizations in the Colorado ecosystem.
 She served as Co-Executive Director of Chinook Fund, Co-Executive Director of Survivors Organizing for Liberation, and State Director of 9to5 Colorado.
 Neha has supported a number of local organizing campaigns, from police accountability to housing justice; she played a critical leadership role in building the campaign that won paid family and medical leave for Colorado workers.
 She also worked as the National Organizing Director for Family Values at Work, where she helped their national network center the leadership of women of color, invest more deeply in grassroots organizing, and work more intentionally at the intersection of race, class, and gender.